 The Solaire mattress is the best choice for couples with different preferences.
 This is simply because you can adjust the two sides of the mattress to meet the needs of each sleeping partner.
 This completely eliminates the issue of each partner liking different things.
 Check out the Solaire mattress review.

 If someone in a relationship tosses and turns at night, then that can create problems because the other person may wake up when it happens.
 If that is the case more often than not, the relationship can become strained.
 In this particular case, you will want to make sure your mattress isolates motion very well.
 We think that high-density memory foam can be a great option for isolating motion.
 Because of its chemical nature, the foam keeps any sort of motion confined to a small surface area.

 That’s why we like the Loom & Leaf for couples who might toss and turn at night.
 They use high-density memory foam in the top two layers and from my personal experience, the mattress simply does an excellent job of keeping motion isolated.
 It’s a very good mattress overall as well.
-You can see our full Loom and Leaf review here.
+Read our full Loom and Leaf review.

 Use the three recommendations above as a starting point, but you may want to branch out.
 What are the key features that I look for when considering a mattress for a couple?

 - High-Density Memory Foam.
 Memory foam is known for its great motion isolation.
 The higher the density of the foam, the better the mattress is for this.

 - Some Latex Foams.
 Latex mattresses can be fairly decent with motion transfer/isolation.
 It just depends on the specific mattress in question.

 - Pocketed Coil Innerspring.
 A lot of innerspring mattresses aren’t very good with motion transfer.
 However, if the mattress uses pocketed coils, they tend to be pretty good with isolation.

 If you keep all this in mind, it shouldn’t be such a chore to find a couples mattress.
 Just make sure you find a mattress with good motion isolation and edge support.